alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-04-kafka-patterns.markdown

 ### Partitioning and producing messages

 Kafka has a simple yet powerful method for selecting to which partition the message is routed at the time of producing.
-The topic with its associated partitions is created either automatically when the producer is first run, like it is the case in our demo, or using the admin tool.
-This behavior is configured through a setting in the `config.settings` when the queue is started.
+The topic with its associated partitions is created either automatically when the producer is first run, like it is the case in our demo, or using the `kafka-topics.sh` tool.
+This behavior is configured through a setting in the `config.settings` file when the queue is started.

 The algorithm for routing to partitions goes as follows: